gopala-kr/ldr/README.md

 > As React components become more nested, queries can become increasingly complex.
 In Relay Classic, all of the query-parsing logic happened at runtime.
 As of [Relay Modern](https://facebook.github.io/relay/docs/relay-modern.html), queries are now parsed at build time and are static at runtime.
 This is great for performance.

-When you build React components, it’s easy to reuse them across different parts of your site.
+When we build React components, it’s easy to reuse them across different parts of our site.
 This is one of the main benefits of React.
-It’s called composability.If your component needs to use data from the server, though, it gets harder to just drop a component in place.
+It’s called composability.If our component needs to use data from the server, though, it gets harder to just drop a component in place.
 The server needs to know what properties the component needs.
 In many apps, this will be hard-coded on the server.
 There will be a URL (called an endpoint) that passes down data for that particular view.
 The endpoint code will know exactly what properties its view needs.

-The problem here is that whenever you add (or remove) properties from the component, you have to change the server code too.
-This is called coupling; when you change one, you have to change the other, too.
+The problem here is that whenever we add (or remove) properties from the component, we have to change the server code too.
+This is called coupling; when we change one, we have to change the other, too.

-Because you have to manually keep these two in sync, it makes bugs and obsolete code more likely.
+Because we have to manually keep these two in sync, it makes bugs and obsolete code more likely.
-* Bugs come from underfetching data.
-You don’t pull down the properties that you need for a component because you forgot to add them to the server.
+* Bugs come from underfetching data. we don’t pull down the properties that we need for a component because you forgot to add them to the server.
 * Obsolete code results in overfetching data.
 For example, let’s say you remove a component from the tree.
 Do you delete its properties from the server response?
-How can you be sure another component doesn’t use that endpoint and need those properties?
-Instead, it’s better to just keep them in the response… but then you have a lot of cruft lying around.
+How can we be sure another component doesn’t use that endpoint and need those properties?
+Instead, it’s better to just keep them in the response… but then we have a lot of cruft lying around.

-With GraphQL, you don’t hard-code the server with the list of properties that your view needs.
+With GraphQL, we don’t hard-code the server with the list of properties that our view needs.
 Instead, the component provides a list of what it needs to the server.

 This list is combined with the lists from other components.
 The structure of the combined list is a tree, just like the component tree.
 It gets handed off to the endpoint.
 There’s only one endpoint and it handles all requests.

 The nice thing about this is that it localizes changes.
-When you need to add or remove a property, you only need to change the component… not the server.
+When we need to add or remove a property, we only need to change the component… not the server.

 * [complete tutorial on graphql](https://www.howtographql.com/basics/2-core-concepts/)